GoogleCloudPlatform/datacatalog-connectors/google-datacatalog-connectors-commons/README.md

-# datacatalog-connectors-commons-test
+# google-datacatalog-connectors-commons

-Common test resources for Data Catalog connectors
+Common resources for Data Catalog connectors.

 **Disclaimer: This is not an officially supported Google product.**